SantaUnion/AtomTween/README.md

 ## API

-**AtomTween's** API is modelled on very similar lines to [GSAP TweenLite](https://greensock.com/tweenlite) with just a few minor differences.
+**AtomTween's** API is modelled on similar lines to [GSAP TweenLite](https://greensock.com/tweenlite) with just a few minor differences.
+So if your familiar with GSAP TweenLite your ready to dive right in and start using AtomTween.

+AtomTween can handle several properties of an element,

 ```javascript
 // Get div element